Weel

-Weel is a hamlet in the East Riding of Yorkshire, England.
+Weel is a hamlet and former civil parish, now in the parish of Tickton, in the East Riding of Yorkshire, England.
 It is situated approximately 2 mi east of the town of Beverley and 1.5 mi south of the village of Tickton.
 It lies on the east bank of the River Hull.

-It forms part of the civil parish of Tickton.
+In 1931 the parish had a population of 114.
+The name Weel derives from the Old English wēl meaning 'deep water' or 'whirlpool'.

-Telephone services are provided by KCOM and in 2013 a superfast fibre optic broadband service was made available.
+Telephone services are provided by KCOM and in 2013, a superfast fibre optic broadband service was made available.

+Governance

+Weel was formerly a township in the parish of Beverley-St. John.
+In 1866 Weel became a civil parish, and on 1 April 1935 the parish was abolished and merged with Tickton.